department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 ## Resources and Support Beyond VA

-You can also get support from resources offered through other government departments and community organizations outside of VA.
+You can also get support from resources offered by other government departments and community organizations outside of VA.

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">